 Don’t allow your suffering to be a result of sin.
 Sin leads to more trouble than it is ever worth.
 It promises hope and leaves you with an empty bag.
 Sin offers comfort but only brings trouble.

-Remember, your trial is not out from under God’s control.
-There is no epic battle between good and evil, God has won!
+Remember, your trial is not out of God’s control.
+There is no epic battle between good and evil, God has already won!

-Now trust Him for His providence in your life.
+Now trust Him for His providence in your life and allow the perfect work of God be completed in you.